G-Thor/tts-frontend/README.md

 ## Prerequisites and setup

-This project is in a development state, as the subodules as well, and thus a PyPI package does not yet exist.
 You can install the project either by cloning the repository and install from the project root, or you can install directly from github.
 Assuming you have Python > 3.6 installed: